Brataccas

-Brataccas is a science fiction action-adventure game released in 1985 for the Amiga, Atari ST, and Macintosh.
-It was the first game published by Psygnosis.
-Brataccas is built on the remains of the much-hyped vaporware project Bandersnatch, which was partially developed by Imagine Software.
+Brataccas is a 1986 action-adventure game developed and published by Psygnosis for the Amiga, Atari ST, and Macintosh.
+It was the first title published by the company, and was built on the remains of the much-hyped vaporware project Bandersnatch, which was partially developed by Imagine Software.
 The storied tale of the game's development led to close press attention in the UK computer market.
 When Brataccas finally shipped, this attention resulted in considerable coverage in the computer press.
-It was generally reviewed poorly due to significant control problems, although the graphics were widely praised.
+However, the game was generally reviewed poorly due to its significant control problems, although the graphics were widely praised.

 Plot

 The player controls Kyne, a genetic engineer who has developed technology for creating supermen.
 The oppressive government of the day desires this research to create a breed of supersoldier, but Kyne refuses to assist.
 In retaliation, the government frames him for treason, claiming that he is seeking to sell his work to the underworld.
 At the same time, the government secretly offers a reward to anyone in the underworld who turns Kyne over to them.
 With both the forces of law and lawlessness aligned against him, Kyne is forced to flee Earth.

 During his escape, Kyne learns that evidence needed to clear his name can be found on the distant asteroid of Brataccas.
 Brataccas, first of the asteroids to be colonized, is a backwater mining colony with a "wild west" feel of lawlessness and corruption.
 Kyne has to find the evidence in order to win the game, obtaining it from the in-game characters.
 The manual gave no indication of who held the evidence, suggesting that everyone was equally corrupt and dangerous to talk to.